An Taoiseach and Minister Ring have announced the first successful projects under the Rural Regeneration and Development Fund.

 Categories of proposals

-The first call for proposals under the Fund is being launched in July 2018 and submissions are invited under two categories:
+The first call for proposals under the Fund was launched in July 2018 and submissions were invited under two categories:

 Category 1: “Ready-to-Go” proposals, or initial phases of projects which can be commenced in 2019, which have the necessary consents (e.g. planning) in place, are at an advanced stage of design, are in a position to satisfy value-for-money requirements in accordance with the Public Spending Code, and are procurement-ready.